By Dr. Charlotte Russell, Clinical Psychologist & Founder

 The Colosseum stands as an iconic symbol of ancient Rome.
 Its grandeur and historical significance continue to captivate visitors from around the world.

 Construction of the Colosseum began in the first century during the reign of Emperor Vespasian.
-The decision to construct this massive amphitheatre was both practical and symbolic.
+The decision to construct this massive amphitheater was both practical and symbolic.
 It showed the power and significance of the empire.

 8 things to do in Rome The Travel Psychologist